iAvoe/Software-QA-Testing-Review-1-6/README.md

 - A set / group of test data input

 ### Boundary Testing
-- Used for a input that accepts a range of values
+- Used for an input that accepts a range of values
 - Saves time
 - Bugs are likely to occur at the bounds of an array